doximity/swift-style-guide/README.markdown

 }
 ```

-It makes sense to break logical chunks of the method into smaller pieces- there are a few ways to do approach this.

-#### Option 1: Break the logical chunks of code into helper methods inside of the same type
+#### Preferred approach: Break the logical chunks of code into helper methods inside of the same type

 This approach significantly cleans up the `viewDidLoad` call, making it very easy to understand and digest in pieces.
 However, it leaves the helper methods available for use within the scope of the whole view controller class.
 This may or may not be desirable.